mattmc3/zsh_unplugged/README.md

 ### :question: How do I load my plugins with hypersonic speed :rocket:?

-You can also get hypersonic load speed magic :rocket: if you choose to use the [romkatv/zsh-defer](https://github.com/romkatv/zsh-defer) plugin.
+You can get turbocharged-hypersonic-load-speed-magic if you choose to use the [romkatv/zsh-defer](https://github.com/romkatv/zsh-defer) plugin.
 Essentially, if you add `romkatv/zsh-defer` to your plugins list, everything you load afterwards will use zsh-defer, meaning you'll get speeds similar to zinit's turbo mode.